Ali's Blog

 Right above Culture (normative universalism):

-Some human rights advocates subscribe to normative universalism and a universal procedural justice system, which posits that certain moral principles, like human rights, should apply universally— they are relevant and binding to all humans regardless of cultural or individual differences.
-In wanting to make operationalise prescriptions universally, such as ‘All humans have a right not to be tortured’, they attempt to “ground” this first-order normative prescription by way of a metaphysical (second-order) thesis, that is, by affirming metaethical realism.
-This is the view that there are moral facts, like human rights, that are not made true by anyone’s stances.
-There are these ‘natural’ moral obligations which we might call ‘rights’ that come about simply in virtue of being a featherless biped, and these moral obligations are made true independent of anything anyone thinks about them—they are not made the case by our perspectives.
+On the one hand, human rights advocates, in wanting to make universal prescriptions and “ground” (i.e., defend the philosophical position behind) normative universalism and a universal procedural justice system, they (in my view, mistakenly) affirm metaethical realism.
+The latter is the view that there are moral facts (e.g. human rights) that are not made true by anyone’s stances.
+In the context of human rights, that there are these ‘natural’ moral obligations which we might call ‘rights’ that come about simply in virtue of being a featherless biped, and these moral obligations are made true independent of anything anyone thinks about them—are not made the case by our perspectives.

-Some arrive at the same metaethical realist view by way of arguing for the existence of normative ‘reasons’.
-All individuals are universally conferred with minimum moral obligations that cannot be trampled by the interests of their culture or group.
-The justification for these moral obligations is that they are backed up by stance-independent 'normative reasons'.
-So, to say that there are human rights against torturing babies for fun is to say that you have a normative reason to not torture babies for fun.
-The idea is that there are reasons for action independent of our desires, attitudes, beliefs, choices etc., as in the case where you have a reason to not spend your life counting spades of grass, whether you like doing so or not.
+Or to put it in terms of normative ‘reasons’, all individuals are universally conferred with minimum moral obligations that cannot be trampled by the interests of their culture or group.
+The justification for these moral obligations is that they are backed up by stance-independent normative reasons.
+So to say that there are human rights against torturing babies for fun is to say that you have a normative reason to not torture babies for fun.
+This relies on the idea that there are reasons for action independent of our desires, attitudes, beliefs, choices etc., as in you have a reason to not spend your life counting spades of grass whether you like doing so or not.
 (See my critique of this view here).

 Right to Culture (normative relativism):

-On the other hand, human rights advocates of whom Claud Levi-Strauss had approvingly called ‘UNESCO cosmopolitanists’ affirm what I will call the naive normative cultural relativist view.
-This view is a prescriptive position popularly held among early 20th century anthropologists which holds that we must tolerate the moral practices of different cultures (this may be known as the twin principles of non-interference and non-judgment).
-This is exemplified in UNESCO’s Our Creative Diversity 1995 report which reiterates the tweet shared earlier, in saying that cultures deserve to be treated “with respect” (as if there’s clearly bounded ‘cultures’ that are not further divisible into contradictory subcultures), and frames the issue not as ‘human rights vs culture’ but as ‘a human right to culture’, but then equivocates on the word ‘culture’ between ‘a way of life’ and ‘an aesthetic work’.
+On the other hand, human rights advocates of whom Claud Levi-Strauss had approvingly called ‘UNESCO cosmopolitanists’ affirm a naive normative cultural relativism, a prescriptive position popularly held among early 20th century anthropologists which holds that we must tolerate the moral practices of different cultures (principles of non-interference and non-judgment).
+This is exemplified in UNESCO’s Our Creative Diversity 1995 report which reiterates the tweet above in saying that cultures deserve to be treated “with respect” (as if there’s clearly bounded ‘cultures’ that are not further divisible into contradictory subcultures), and frames the issue not as ‘human rights vs culture’ but as ‘a human right to culture’, and then equivocates on the word ‘culture’ between ‘a way of life’ and ‘an aesthetic work’.
 This ‘respect our culture’ rhetoric is exactly the type of rhetoric which the Saudi government in its treatment of women, nationalists in their demand for stricter border controls, the genital mutilators in Somalia, the Islamic State and ethnocentrists all over the world can all happily rejoice with.

 Taken together, the human rights advocates express the following propositions: